Admissions Information for Belfast Bible College

 Please visit the fees and scholarships page for details.

-Belfast Bible College work with two Universities to Validate our Degrees.
+Belfast Bible College works with the University of Cumbria to Validate our Degrees.
 Our BA(Hons) Degree, Graduate Diploma and MA in Theology are awarded by the University of Cumbria.
-Our MRes and PhD courses are awarded by Queens University Belfast.
 All the teaching, course work and marking is done here in Belfast Bible College by our teachers and staff.

 We also offer a number of 'college courses' which are unvalidated.
-As a small independant college we work with our partners in QUB and UoC to provide the highest standards of education provision.
-These are regularly inspected and reported on by QAA.
+As a small independant college we work hard to provide the highest standards of education provision.
+Belfast Bible College is regularly inspected and reported on by QAA.